abhishekpingale22/jenkins-sample/jenkins-D1.md

 - Click on **New Item** then enter an item name, select **Freestyle project**.
 - Under Source Code Management tab, select Git and then set the Repository URL to point to your GitHub Repository.
 `https://github.com/YourUserName/repo-name.git`
-- Under Build Environment Build Step > Select `Invoke top-level Maven targets` from dropdown > select the Maven Version that we just created.
+- Under Build Environment Build Step > Select `Invoke top-level Maven targets` from dropdown > select the Maven Version that we just created, specify `clean install`.
-- Select the Maven Version that you just created, specify `clean install` > `Save`
+- Under Advanced tab, specifiy the pom.xml file relative path location from git repository.
-- Now Under Build Triggers tab, select the `Build when a change is pushed to GitHub` checkbox.
+- Click on `Save`
-- At the end, execute Shell script to take a clone from dev.
-When the configuration is done, click on save button.
+> it will run command `mvn clean install -f pom.xml`
-- Click OK and Build a Job and you will see that a war file is created and as soon as build is successfully triggered.
+- Click OK and Build a Job and you will see that a war file is created.

 ### Maven build phases
 - Maven itself requires Java installed on your machine.